 Maker/Taker Fees

-Cryptocurrency exchanges like Kraken and Coinbase impose percentage-based maker and taker fees.
+Cryptocurrency exchanges like Kraken and Coinbase charge percentage-based maker and taker fees.
 Maker fees apply to cryptocurrency orders that are not filled immediately, which helps improve market liquidity.
 Instantly processed orders incur taker fees and reduce the liquidity of the market.
-By rule of thumb, taker fees are always higher than maker fees.
-Comparing the maker and taker fees charged by different platforms is essential for profitability since the rates may vary significantly from one crypto exchange to the next.
+Taker fees are typically higher than maker fees.
+Comparing the maker and taker fees charged by different platforms is important because the rates may vary significantly from one crypto exchange to the next.

 Gas (Transaction) Fees